 On February 10, 1908, a Black man named Eli Pigot was lynched by a mob of more than 2,000 white people in Brookhaven, Mississippi.
-Mr. Pigot was accused of assaulting a white woman and brutally killed before he could be tried in a court of law.
+Mr. Pigot was accused of assaulting a white woman and was brutally killed before he could be tried in a court of law.
 During this era, allegations against Black people were rarely subject to scrutiny and often sparked violent reprisals before the judicial system could or would act.

 The racial hostility that permeated American society during this era burdened Black people with a presumption of guilt that frequently proved deadly.
 In particular, widespread stereotypes depicting Black men as dangerous, violent, and uncontrollable sexual aggressors led to a racialized state of hyper-vigilance, in which any action by a Black man that could be interpreted as seeking or desiring contact with a white woman could result in mob violence.
 At the peak of racial terror lynchings in this country, it was not uncommon for lynch mobs to seize their victims from jails, prisons, courtrooms, or out of the hands of guards like in this case.
-Though they were armed and charged with protecting the men and women and custody, police and other officials almost never used force to resist white lynch mobs intent on killing Black people.
+Though they were armed and charged with protecting the men and women in their custody, police and other officials almost never used force to resist white lynch mobs intent on killing Black people.
 In some cases, police officials were even found to be complicit or active participants in lynchings.